PatrikHubster/farmerzon/README.md

 user@computer:~$ docker-compose -f deployment-unix down
 ```

-Under Windows make sure to use the
+Under Windows make sure to use the WSL extension in Docker.
+Use the described commands in a WSL window.

 # docker-compose whole deployment